ariyam/cs143_spark_hw/README.md

 ## Setting up your repository and pulling the framework

 You should first set up a remote **private** repository (e.g., spark-homework).
 Github gives private repository to students (but this may take some time).
+If you don't have a private repository, think TWICE about checking it in public repository, as it will be available for others to checheckout.

     $ cd ~